What Is Visa Quota in Dubai? Rules and Key Considerations (2026)

 Business Activity

 The nature of the business also influences quota approval.
-Companies with labor-intensive operations may be granted higher quotas compared to consultancy or service-based businesses.
+Companies with labour-intensive operations may be granted higher quotas compared to consultancy or service-based businesses.

 Company Structure